JStateson/MacroViewer/README.md

 There is a demo video at http://stateson.net/images/Demo-HP-Macros.mp4

-A tar with binaries can be downloaded if you do not wish to build the app
+A tar with latest binaries can be downloaded if you do not wish to build the app

 The tar also has the sample macro html and a sample signature xml